The Limits to Learning a Diffusion Model: Introduction

-Estimation in SIR Models: The identifiability of the stochastic SIR model \citep{bartlett1949some, darling2008differential} is not well understood in the literature.
+The identifiability of the stochastic SIR model \citep{bartlett1949some, darling2008differential} is not well understood in the literature.
 In fact, even identification of the deterministic model is a non-trivial matter \citep{evans2005structural}.
 Specifically, calibrating a vanilla SIR model to data requires learning the so-called infectious period and basic reproduction rate.
 Both these parameters are relatively easy to calibrate with limited data; this is supported both by the present paper, but also commonly observed empirically; see for instance \cite{roosa2019assessing}.

-In addition to these parameters, however, one needs to measure both the initial number of infected individuals and the size of the susceptible population.
-Estimating the number of infected individuals poses a challenge in the presence of limited testing and asymptomatic carriers.
-Indeed, epidemiological models for COVID-19 typically assume that measured infections are some fraction of true infections; eg. \cite{calafiore2020modified, giordano2020modelling}.
-This challenge is closely related to that of measuring the true fraction of cases that lead to fatalities (or the so-called Infection Fatality Rate) \citep{basu2020estimating}.
-Our main theorem shows that having to learn the true initial prevalence of the infection presents a fundamental difficulty to learning SIR models with limited data; this is complemented by heretofore unexplained empirical work \citep{chowell2017fitting, capaldi2012parameter}.
+For COVID-19, several empirical works have demonstrated the limitations of using SIR-based models for forecasting \citep{moein2021inefficiency,castro2020turning,bertozzi2020challenges}.
+These works cite several possible reasons for these limitations, from behavioral changes, variations in air pollution, to mixing heterogeneities \citep{moein2021inefficiency}.
+Our work raises a fundamental estimation issue that arises even when all of the model assumptions are satisfied, the difficulty in estimating the parameter $N$.